sourcecodegirl/HangmanProject/README.md

 This is a single player console version of the classic Hangman Game.

+A word is chosen randomly from a word bank and displayed with an underscore '**_**' representing each letter of the word.
+For every incorrect guess, a part of the hangman is displayed.

 ## How To Install
 This game requires the console to play.